ROCmSoftwarePlatform/vllm/docs/dev-docker/README.md

 ## Performance

-### LLaMA2/3 *MLPerf* 70B
+### *MLPerf* Llama-2-70B

-Please refer to the MLPerf instructions for recreating the MLPerf numbers.
+Please refer to the [Benchmarking Machine Learning using ROCm and AMD GPUs: Reproducing Our MLPerf Inference Submission — ROCm Blogs][https://rocm.blogs.amd.com/artificial-intelligence/mlperf-inf-4-1/README.html] for information on reproducing MLPerf 4.1 Inference results.
+Note that due to changes in vLLM, it is not possible to use these instructions with the current rocm/vllm-dev docker image.

 ## Version